 Records for 11 separate species of fish exist for the 2019 survey.
-Historic records indicate 18 separate fish species captured in surveys between 2003 and 2019.
+This is relatively low diversity, however, historic records indicate 18 separate fish species captured in surveys between 2003 and 2019.
 Barbel, bream, lamprey, rudd, ruffe, stickleback and tench are absent from the 2019 species list.
 Barbel were last captured in 2012.
 Lamprey were present at the site in 2019, seen at the time of survey but evading capture.
 Bream were recorded in 2018 whilst rudd were caught 10 years prior in 2008.
 Ruffe were last recorded in 2007.
 Stickleback and tench captures indicate their presence within the last 3 years.

-Roach density estimates reported for this site are the highest of the 6 key species considered for all years and from the 5 sites: they thrive at this site (figure 18).
+Roach density estimates for this site are the highest of the 6 key species considered for all years and from the 5 sites: they thrive at this site (figure 18).
 The deep, sedate flow of good quality water suits them.
 The largest roach captured across all sites are here.
 Six of the 75 individuals caught in 2019 (table 9) measure over 250 mm FL; the largest (310 mm FL) equates to 0.6 Kg (1lb 6 ozs) using weight length metrics (see table 1).
 The largest roach specimens display archetypal colouration and form (see image on front-page of report).
-With such high numbers of roach present, that attain a good size, roach biomass estimates are correspondingly high; in most years, roach biomass exceeds that of pike or chub (figure 19).
+With such high numbers of roach present, that attain a good size, roach biomass estimates are correspondingly high; in some years, roach biomass exceeds that of pike or chub (figure 19), which is not the case at the other sites.
 Juvenile roach (under 99 mm FL) are caught each year at this site, indicating spawning success and year on year recruitment to the population.
 Scale analysis indicates roach from each year class from 1+ to 10+ are often present.
 In addition, juvenile roach and fry are likely to be washed downstream by high flows before settling at this site.

 The mix of dace, their size and age at this site indicate spawning and recruitment to the population year on year.
-Additionally their capture in each survey indicates that ample quantities of good quality water are available to them.
-Their continuous residence at this site also indicates suitable habitat is available for them.
-Dace rarely exceed 1lb in weight (0.5 kg) individuals above 10 ozs (0.7Kg) are considered specimen sized.
+Additionally their capture in each survey indicates that ample quantities of good quality water and habitat are available to them.
+Dace rarely exceed 1lb in weight (0.5 kg); individuals above 10 ozs (0.7kg) are considered specimen sized.
 The majority of dace recorded at this site measure between 100 ~ 200 mm FL (1 ~ 4 ozs: 30 ~120 grams).
 The high biomass estimates recorded in 2005 and 2009 are all the more remarkable when considering their average weight.

-Chub captures exist for 16 of the 17 surveys at this site.
-Density estimates over the 16 surveys seem to display a variable 5 to 6 year cycle with peaks indicated in 2007 ~ 2008; 2013 ~ 2014 & 2018 ~ 2019 (see figure 18).
-Biomass estimates mimic density estimates i.e. peaks in 2007~ 2008; 2013~ 2014 and 2018 ~ 2019 (figure 19).
-However the 2018 ~ 2019 biomass estimates are significantly below those recorded in 2007~8 and 2013 ~14.
-This indicates that despite density estimates being on a par with previous peaks, the mean size of chub in 2018 ~ 2019 has decreased compared to previous biomass estimates (see figures 18 & 19).

-Analysing the raw data from the years 2007 ~ 8 and 2013~14 it is apparent that very few of the chub caught are less than 200 mm FL.
+Chub were captured in 16 of the 17 surveys at this site but the numbers and sizes are variable.
+Biomass estimates mimic density estimates, however the 2018 ~ 2019 biomass estimates are significantly below the previous density highs in 2007~8 and 2013 ~14.
+This indicates that the mean size of chub in 2018 ~ 2019 has decreased recently.
+Analysing the raw data from the years 2007~8 and 2013~14 it is apparent that very few of the chub caught are less than 200 mm FL.
 In contrast, the majority of the chub captured in 2018 ~ 19 surveys are between 99 and 200 mm FL.
-Few are over 200 mm FL

 A possible explanation may relate to the prolonged dry weather periods recorded in 2018 and 2019.
-The associated lower flows and decreased dissolved oxygen that prolonged dry weather could cause may have influenced this sites selection by larger chub.
+The associated lower flows and decreased dissolved oxygen that prolonged dry weather could cause may have influenced this site's selection by larger chub.
 Angling captures upstream of the site, where higher oxygen concentrations exist due to the increased influence of the millstream, indicate that the expected bigger specimens are still present.